micropython/micropython/docs/library/rp2.rst

     - *sideset_init* configures the pins used side-setting.
 There can be at most 5.

-    The following parameters are used by default, but can be overriden in `StateMachine.init()`:
+    The following parameters are used by default, but can be overridden in `StateMachine.init()`:

     - *in_shiftdir* is the default direction the ISR will shift, either